If you’re off to uni this autumn, make sure you tick these off your list first

 It’ll be really useful to know the basics before you start.
 What’s the easiest way to get to uni?
 Are there night buses to get you home after a pint or five?
 Which supermarkets are in walking distance?
 If you know the answers to these before moving, your new city won’t feel so alien when you arrive.

 Pretty soon, you're going to be living amongst a whole bunch of other students, and peace and quiet will seem like a thing of the past...

 Get ready for the transition by setting up some kind of insurance policy to protect your belongings against theft or damage (but check your halls don't have this included first.)
 It's also a good idea to get together all of your relevant documents: acceptance letters, enrolment info, accommodation booking confirmation and anything else that's handy will ensure there's no mix-ups or delays on moving day.

-A final thing to do is check what your halls provides; some come with toasters, kettles and everything you could ever need, others just provide the basics.
+Make sure you also check what your halls provides.
+Some come with toasters, kettles and everything you could ever need, others just provide the basics.
 Check out your halls' website for more info, or find and chat with other students staying in your accommodation here.

 4. Learn some basic life skills

 Be honest with yourself - how sharp are your day-to-day life skills?
 Which setting should the washing machine be on?
 How long do eggs need boiling for?
 Can you reheat rice or will it kill you?
 All these questions can boggle the mind when Mum or Dad aren’t in shouting distance.